Acetyl-L-Carnitine and Alpha-Lipoic Acid: Can You Take Them Together?

 What happens when you take acetyl-l-carnitine with alpha-lipoic acid?

-Alpha-lipoic acid is a small sulfur-containing molecule that functions both as a coenzyme for several mitochondrial enzymes (pyruvate dehydrogenase and alpha-ketoglutarate dehydrogenase) and as a uniquely versatile antioxidant — it is one of the few antioxidants that can quench free radicals in both water-soluble and fat-soluble environments, and it can regenerate other antioxidants such as vitamin C, vitamin E, and glutathione.
+2. Alpha-lipoic acid protects the system.
+ALA is a small sulfur-containing molecule that acts both as a coenzyme for key mitochondrial enzymes (pyruvate dehydrogenase and alpha-ketoglutarate dehydrogenase) and as an unusually versatile antioxidant — one of the few that works in both water-soluble and fat-soluble environments and can help regenerate vitamin C, vitamin E, and glutathione.

 Why is this important?

-Mitochondrial function declines with age, and that decline is widely viewed as one of the upstream drivers of cognitive aging, fatigue, and many age-related diseases.
-The ALCAR + ALA pairing was developed precisely because aging mitochondria become less efficient at burning fuel and more prone to producing damaging free radicals — fixing only the fuel-delivery side or only the antioxidant side leaves the other half of the problem untouched.
+Mitochondrial function declines with age, and that decline is one of the proposed upstream drivers of cognitive aging and fatigue.
+The ALCAR + ALA pairing was developed precisely because aging mitochondria become less efficient at burning fuel and more prone to producing damaging free radicals — addressing only fuel delivery or only antioxidant defense leaves the other half untouched.

-It is important to be honest about the limits of the evidence.
-The strongest data for the combination comes from animal studies.
-Human clinical trials of the combination specifically for cognition are limited, though human trials of the individual ingredients have shown benefits: ALCAR has been studied for diabetic neuropathy, age-related memory decline, and chronic fatigue, while ALA has substantial human evidence for diabetic neuropathy and oxidative-stress markers.
-The combination is more mechanistically grounded than empirically proven in humans, which is worth understanding before starting it.
+It is worth being honest about the limits of the evidence.
+The strongest data for the combination come from animal studies.
+Human trials of the combination specifically for cognition are sparse; the best controlled human combination trial looked at vascular function and blood pressure in coronary artery disease, not memory (McMackin et al., 2007).
+Human evidence for the individual ingredients is more developed — ALCAR has been studied for diabetic neuropathy and age-related memory complaints, and ALA has substantial human evidence for diabetic neuropathy and oxidative-stress markers.
+In short, the combination is more mechanistically grounded than proven in humans.

 What should you do?